-The Gazelle Squadron support 3 charities, Naomi House & Jacks Place, Julia's house and BLESMA.
-We support them by displaying collection tins at all of our events and of course we fly Father Christmas and the Easter Bunny in to visit the children to deliver presents at Christmas and eggs at Easter.
+The Gazelle Squadron supports 3 charities, Naomi House & Jacks Place, Julia's house and BLESMA.
+We support them by displaying collection tins at all of our events and of course we fly Father Christmas and the Easter Bunny in to visit the children and deliver presents at Christmas and eggs at Easter.
 We also provide rehabilitation opportunities for BLESMA veterans.

 Naomi House & Jack's Place

 Naomi House & Jack's place are hospices that support families from seven counties in southern England including Hampshire and Wiltshire.
 They offer a full palliative care service that includes respite, emergency and end of life care for life-limited and life-threatened children and young adults from birth and into their later years.

 Naomi House is a purpose built children’s hospice that provides a homely environment to children and young people with life-limiting conditions.
 They provide individualised specialist care and much needed respite for the whole family, enabling them to feel refreshed, rested and supported through the good days, difficult days and last days.

 Jack's place is their hospice for 16 years and upwards and has been specifically designed to meet the needs of young adults.
 It is the only purpose built hospice for teenagers and young adults in the region, and gives life-limited young people the privacy and dignity they deserve.

 Julia’s House is not a typical children’s hospice, it provides practical and emotional support for families caring for a child with a life-limiting or life-threatening condition by providing frequent and regular support in their own homes, in the community or at one of their hospices.